Life Quality Index: Basic concept

 The three components of the Life Quality Index, L, G and q reflect three important human concerns: the duration of life, the creation of wealth, and the time available to enjoy life.
 The available lifetime to enjoy income from wealth creation acts as a multiplying factor upon the value of that wealth.
 Conversely, the amount of income one has to enjoy over the lifetime acts as a multiplier on the expected duration of life.

 Unlike the United Nations’ Human Development Index (HDI), the LQI is derived based on considerations of the economics of human welfare.
 The HDI has been used primarily to rank nations in order of human welfare (development, quality of life).
 In contrast to the HDI, the LQI can also serve as an objective function for optimizing risk management practices and setting national or corporate goals to guide effective allocation of society’s scarce resources for the mitigation of risks to life.
 The LQI provides an important criterion for determination of net benefit to society – or a corporate entity - for improving the overall public welfare by reducing risks to life in a cost-effective manner.

 In the accounting and assessment of human development, we can view the role of individuals as the principal means, or contributors, to development as well as the ends.
 For example, the productivity of an individual contributes directly to the aggregate wealth creation in a society.
 However, the income so generated (to whomsoever it may accrue) increases the capacity of society to provide the necessary means such as the required infrastructure (hospitals, schools, clean water, safe roads and structures).
 The adequacy of the infrastructure in turn benefits the individual via access to quality health and environment, education and means for cultural expression and enrichment.
 The LQI is a tool for enhancing our decision-making capacity to promote a rational basis for the management of risks to life and health.
 It brings into a sharper focus the choices and trade-offs we have to make between the costs incurred to support extension of life and its linkage to the creation of productive wealth available for the allocation of scarce resources.

 Formulation

-The mathematical expression for the Life-Quality Index is: LQI = LG^{q}, showing the LQI as a function of L, the life expectancy at birth and G, the Gross Domestic Product (GDP) per person.
-The parameter q is a constant either based on time-budget studies available for many countries (approximately equal to 1/5 for developed nations) or upon equal marginal utility of the growth of L and G easily available for all countries and can be updated when necessary.
+The mathematical expression for the Life-Quality Index is: LQI = L⋅G^{q}, showing the LQI as a function of L, the life expectancy at birth and G, the Gross Domestic Product (GDP) per person.
+The parameter q is a constant either defined as w/(1-w), where w is the fraction of time allocated for economic activities based on time-budget studies available for many countries (approximately equal to 1/5 for developed nations) or upon equal marginal utility of the growth of L and G easily available for all countries and can be updated when necessary.